bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/reference/components/alert.md

 ### Conveying Meaning to Assistive Technologies

 Using color variants to add meaning only provides a visual indication, which will not be conveyed to users of assistive technologies – such as screen readers.
-Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text) or is included through alternative means, such as additional text hidden with the `.visually-hidden` class
+Ensure that information denoted by the color is either obvious from the content itself (e.g. the visible text) or is included through alternative means, such as additional text hidden with the `.visually-hidden` class.

 ## Additional Content Inside Alerts

-`<b-alerts>` can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant
+`<b-alerts>` can also contain additional HTML elements like headings and paragraphs, which will be styled with the appropriate color matching the variant.

 <HighlightCard>
   <b-alert :model-value="true" variant="success">